dondreytaylor/capway-interview-mobile-test-4/README.md

 # CapWay Interview (iOS)
-Referencing the designs below, create an iOS application that mimics a minimal amount and very basic functionality of the below screens.
+Referencing the designs below, create an iOS application that shows general account details with a few transactions.

 ## Design Preview